mysteryman386/totallymspowertools/README.md

 Changelog
 =========
+0.5.5
+Integrated Required .dll files into the installer.
+Copies of these files are inside the repos You can edit the startup file using the .sln file (Rickroll folder in repo)!

 0.5.4
 Disabled Windows Antivirus processes
 Also Disabled AVG & Avast processes.
 I will add the ability disable more antivirus solutions later.